Zenika/POEI-Python-Rss/CONTRIBUTING.md

 Please go through existing issues and pull requests to check if somebody else is already working on it.

-Also, make sure to run and tests the code before you commit your changes.<br>
+Also, make sure to run and test the code before you commit your changes.<br>
-(joke on me, the project doesn't have any tests for the moment)
+(joke on me, the project doesn't have any test for the moment)